-A 2011 graduate from the University of Southern Indiana, Traci first joined The Damien Center in the fall of 2011 as an AmeriCorps service member serving in the food pantry and as the volunteer coordinator.
+A 2011 graduate of the University of Southern Indiana, Traci first joined The Damien Center in the fall of 2011 as an AmeriCorps service member serving in the food pantry and as the volunteer coordinator.
 After AmeriCorps, Traci began working at the center as the Volunteer Coordinator and an Administrative Assistant.
 In 2013, Traci left the center in order to attend the Clinton School of Public Service in Little Rock, AR and begin working on a Masters in Public Service where she focused on working with people involved in the criminal justice system.
-Following the completion of her degree, Traci was presented the opportunity of returning to The Damien Center and was eager to accept.
+Following the completion of her degree, Traci has presented the opportunity of returning to The Damien Center and was eager to accept.
 Traci is so happy to be back in Indianapolis and serving the community.
 Traci enjoys traveling, watching movies, and finding the best coffee around!

 Long-Term Housing Case Manager

 Bachelor of Social Work - Ball State University